Lemon-Rosemary Cutout Trees

 - 1 to 2 tablespoons vanilla frosting

 - Preheat oven to 350°.
 In a large bowl, cream butter and sugar until light and fluffy.
 Beat in egg and vanilla.
-In another bowl, whisk flour, rosemary, lemon peel and salt; gradually beat into creamed mixture.
+In another bowl, whisk flour, rosemary, lemon zest and salt; gradually beat into creamed mixture.

 - On a lightly floured surface, roll dough to 1/8-in. thickness.
 Cut out 30 trees, using a floured 3-in. tree-shaped cookie cutter; cut out 30 stars, using a floured 1/2-in. star-shaped cookie cutter.

 - Place trees 1 in. apart on ungreased baking sheets.
 If desired, sprinkle with coarse sugar.
 Bake 10-12 minutes or until golden brown.
 Remove from pans to wire racks to cool completely.

 - Place stars 1 in. apart on an ungreased baking sheet.
 If desired, sprinkle with coarse sugar.
 Bake 6-8 minutes or until golden brown.
 Cool completely on pan.
 Attach stars to trees with frosting.